aurorazilio/AMA-groupwork/README.md

 1. **Frontend (Flask):**
    - Represents the user interface or client side.
    - Built with Flask, a lightweight web framework for Python.
-   - Responsible for rendering web pages and user interaction, including the form for querying the backend.
+   - Responsible for rendering web pages and user interaction.

 2. **Backend (FastAPI):**
    - Represents the server or backend of the application.
    - Built with FastAPI, a modern web framework for building APIs with Python.
-   - Handles requests from the frontend, including querying birthdays and providing the current date.
+   - Handles requests from the frontend.

 3. **Docker Compose:**
    - Orchestrates the deployment of both frontend and backend as separate containers.